jamesodwyer/GDS-M/guidelines/colour-guidelines.md

 ### 7. Responsive Behaviour

 Colour values remain consistent across breakpoints.
 However, colour contrast and visibility should be verified at all breakpoints to ensure accessibility compliance.
-Dark mode colours automatically adapt through tokens to maintain proper contrast ratios.
+Dark mode colours automatically adapt to maintain proper contrast ratios.

 ### 8. Accessibility (A11y)